-Some Funds may invest in distressed securities (which we define as having a credit rating lower than CCC- by Standard & Poor's or equivalent) at the time of purchase, as specified in the relevant Fund Information Sheet in Annex 2.
+Some Funds may invest in distressed securities (which we define as having a credit rating lower than CCC- by Standard & Poor's or equivalent) at the time of purchase.
 Such securities may be regarded as predominantly speculative with respect to the issuer's capacity to pay interest and principal or meet other obligations contained in an indenture or credit agreement.
 These Funds may also invest in debt securities on which the issuer is not currently making interest payments (defaulted debt securities).
 Distressed and defaulted debt securities may be unsecured and/or subordinated to other outstanding liabilities of the issuer.
 Whilst holders of distressed or defaulted securities may benefit from certain legal protections applicable to such securities, these protections may be outweighed by other legal or economic risks.
-Therefore, a Fund may lose its entire investment, may receive cash or securities (including equity securities) with a value less than its original investment and/or the relevant Fund.
-It may also be more difficult to dispose of, and to determine the value of, distressed and defaulted securities as compared to higher rated debt securities.
+Therefore, a Fund may lose its entire investment, may receive cash or securities (including equity securities) with a value less than its original investment and/or may be required to accept payment over an extended dispose of, and to determine the value of, distressed and defaulted securities as compared to higher rated debt securities.